About our Library

 Patrons seeking an item that is checked out, ordered but not yet available, or currently unable to be located within the library can place their name on a waiting list to reserve it.
 Once the item becomes available a staff member will call or email to let the patron know it is being held for them.
 Items will be held for 5 days before they are returned to the shelf or passed along to the next person on the reserve list.

 Books, audiobooks, and DVDs not in the library’s collection may be borrowed from another library through Interlibrary Loan (ILL).
 ILL requests can be submitted in person, by phone or from a patron’s online account.
 The decision to loan and the loan period are at the discretion of the lending library.

 Patrons will be notified of overdue materials.
-Daily fines will be assessed for each item during the notification period.
-Materials not returned by the end of this period are presumed lost and patrons will be billed for the replacement and processing costs of the items.
+Materials not returned by the end of the notification period are presumed lost and patrons will be billed for the replacement costs of the items and a transaction fee.
 Should the bill go unanswered, such accounts will be submitted for collection.
 By city ordinance, materials not returned or paid for will be considered stolen.

 Lost or Damaged Materials

 Charges for lost or seriously damaged materials will include the replacement cost of the item plus processing.
 The charge for minor damage will be the cost of the repair, rebinding and/or reprocessing.
 Patron-purchased copies of lost or damaged items will not be accepted without prior approval and a reprocessing fee will be charged for any approved purchases.